brophdawg11/remix-validity-state/README.md

 };
 ```

 In order for dynamic/form-dependent validations like this to work reliably, we have to be able to update one input when the value of _another_ input changes.
-By default, `useValidatedInput` and `<Field>` are scoped to a single input.
+By default, `useValidatedInput` and `<Input>` are scoped to a single input.
 So if you are using dynamic built-in validations then you should provide a `<FormProvider formRef>` property with a ref to your form element, that way the library can listen for `change` events and update dependent validations accordingly.

 #### Custom Validations